rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 * Red, **I**-prefixed labels indicate the **importance** of the issue.
 The [I-nominated][inom] label indicates that an issue has been nominated for prioritizing at the next triage meeting.
+Similarely, the [I-prioritize][ipri] indicates that an issue has been requested to be prioritized by the appropriate team.

 * The purple **metabug** label marks lists of bugs collected by other categories.